yigitm/Newsweek/README.md

-PROJECT: NEWSWEEK CLONE
+##PROJECT: NEWSWEEK CLONE

-This project consists of building a clone of [Newsweek](https://www.newsweek.com/) main landing page with provided tools by Bootstrap 4.
+This project consists of building a clone of [Newsweek](https://www.newsweek.com/) main landing page with Bootstrap 4.

 ## Project Design: